 5).
 No doesn’t always mean No – if a client says No, should you give up?
 Of course not, you are just getting started.
 Maybe the prospect is having a bad day, or doesn’t quite understand what you are offering.
 OK.
 Take a deep breath.
 Think this through.
 Come at him in a different angle.
 Maybe circle back in a couple of weeks.

 8).
 One hour a week – most companies, especially small ones, are so busy trying to generate revenue that they may be losing money by using ineffective or duplicate efforts.
 Mr. Holmes recommends that you take at least one hour a week and review your business procedures.
 What’s working and what’s not working?
-Can you improve you ordering process?
-Can you improve your up sell or cross-sell offerings?
-Can you help your sales people make more productive sales calls?
+Can you improve your ordering process?
+Can you improve your upsell or cross-sell offerings?
+Can you help your salespeople make more productive sales calls?
 Taking one hour a week could save you a lot of money and time down the road.

 Please let me know if you have any comments about his publication or videos.